Top 10 essentials for self-sufficient camping

 - Paracord rope (minimum 30m)

-Fatal Mistake: Accumulating redundant tools that weigh down your bag without adding any real functionality.
+Fatal mistake: Accumulating redundant tools that weigh down your bag without adding any real functionality.

-7. Triple redundant lighting system
+7. Triple redundancy lighting system

-- Rechargeable main headlamp (minimum 300 lumens)
+- Main rechargeable headlamp (minimum 300 lumens)

 - Compact secondary lamp with standard batteries

-- Emergency light source (chemical lightstick, mini-lamp)
+- Emergency light source (chemical lightstick, mini lamp)

 8. Secure food storage system